kyma-project/kyma/docs/application-connector/docs/004-architecture-application-connector.md

 ## Event Service

-The Event Service sends Events to the Kyma Event Bus and enriches the events with metadata that indicates the source of the Event.
+The Event Service sends Events to the Kyma Event Bus and enriches the Events with metadata that indicates the source of the Event.
-This allows to route the Events to lambda functions and services based on their source Remote Environment.
+This allows to route the Events to Lambda functions and Services based on their source App.

-## Remote Environment
+## Application

-A Remote Environment (RE) represents an external solution connected to Kyma.
+An App represents an external solution connected to Kyma.
 It handles the integration with other components, such as the Service Catalog or the Event Bus.
-Using the components of the Application Connector, the RE creates a coherent identity for a connected external solution and ensures its separation.
+Using the components of the Application Connector, the App creates a coherent identity for a connected external solution and ensures its separation.
-All REs are created through the RemoteEnvironment custom resource, which also stores all of the relevant metadata.
-You can map a RE to many Kyma Environments and use the APIs and the Event Catalogs of the connected external solution within their context.
+All Apps are created through the Application custom resource, which also stores all of the relevant metadata.
+You can map an App to many Kyma Environments and use the APIs and the Event Catalogs of the connected external solution within their context.

 ## Application Operator

-The operator listens for creating or deleting the RemoteEnvironment custom resources and acts accordingly, either provisioning or de-provisioning an instance of Proxy Service and Event Service for every custom resource.
+The operator listens for creating or deleting the Application custom resources and acts accordingly, either provisioning or de-provisioning an instance of Proxy Service and Event Service for every custom resource.

->**NOTE:** Every RemoteEnvironment custom resource corresponds to a single RE to which you can connect an external solution.
+>**NOTE:** Every Application custom resource corresponds to a single App to which you can connect an external solution.

 ## Proxy Service